 As the ears are very sensitive it is important that you handle a yeast infection in dogs ears a bit differently.
 Don't use the sprays in the ears as these are too harsh for the ear canals.

 If your dog's ears are affected, she'll need specific anti-fungal ear-drops.
 Personally I took Ava to her veterinarian to get an examination and a proper diagnosis when she first started with the symptoms.

 Ava was prescribed EasOtic which works really fast.
 That was a blessing for me as Ava's none too keen to have drops in her ears.....and what dog is?

 EasOtic only needs to be administered once a day for five days.
 The good thing is it's fast, improvement is seen usually within one or two days.

 But....it is only available via prescription, however, repeat prescriptions are usually given without requiring another appointment or further examination.

 A great OTC alternative is Zymox which you use once a day for 7 days or for chronic infections, treat once a day for 14 days.

 Click on the image below to order your bottle of Zymox.

-Although I think both of these work well I just want to mention that since Ava has been undergoing her allergy shots, I haven't had to use the ear ointments at all.
-She underwent allergy testing in 2016 and it is now one year later (2017) and her ears are finally clear.
+Although I think all of these options work well, I just want to mention that since Ava has been undergoing her allergy shots, I haven't had to use the ear ointments at all.
+She underwent allergy testing in 2016 and it is now two years later (2018) and her ears are finally clear.
 You can find out more about canine allergies here.